Gender Pay Gap

 • Our partnership continually expands, rather than specific spaces being allocated

-• Reflecting our recent partner appointments, we have made strong improvements in the lower and middle partnership quartiles where the split is more even
+• Reflecting our recent partner appointments, we have made strong improvements in the lower, middle and upper middle partnership quartiles where the split is more even

 • This shift illustrates our commitment to having a diverse partnership